 Pedestrian Safety – Police officers work intersectionsduring peak times to assist pedestrians.

-Proactive Observation and Reporting – All safety committee members, physical plant staff, public safety officers/police officers as part of their daily activity, look for and report any safety hazards.
+Proactive Observation and Reporting – All safety committee members, physical plant staff, police officers as part of their daily activity, look for and report any safety hazards.

 Property Identification – The Department of Public Safety keeps on file, at a student’s request, any documentation of personal valuable property items in the residence halls.
 Contact the department for more information.